Airborne leaflet propaganda: World War II

-Although leaflets were seen as being an effective tactic in manipulating troops when morale was low, "During the early months of the war, leaflets or pamphlets were scattered over enemy territory by aircraft and balloons but it was more than doubtful whether these had any useful effect, their obvious defects being that few can have reached their targets and, being printed, they were sometimes out of date by the time they were ready to distribute.
+Although leaflets were seen as effective in manipulating troops when morale was low, "During the early months of the war, leaflets or pamphlets were scattered over enemy territory by aircraft and balloons but it was more than doubtful whether these had any useful effect, their obvious defects being that few can have reached their targets and, being printed, they were sometimes out of date by the time they were ready to distribute.
 The front-line distribution of leaflets was quite another matter and these were dropped by aircraft or fired by shells, the messages they bore being less careful about the general principles of consistency and frankness and only truthful about matters on which the enemy had contradictory information".
 It was found that psychological warfare was not effective when distributing surrender leaflets to an enemy which currently had a high morale amongst its troops.
-Despite the limitation of airborne leaflets' ineffectiveness on opposing sides with high morale, enemies used this tactic "to cause the men to begin talking to each other about their poor military position, their desire to stay alive for their families' sakes, and the reasonableness of honorable surrender", which often led men to desert their troops.
-However, according to Noel Monks who was a correspondent for the London Daily mail, many German soldiers caught surrender passes which were provided by the US even though a punishment was settled if German people pick up US leaflets.
-German authorities punished their militaries and civilians who possessed US leaflets by killing them by gun in case of the military and sending them to prison for 2 months in case of citizens.
-In spite of that, 75% of German people, or 11,302 out of 12,000 who had a surrender pass from the US, surrendered in fact.
+Despite the limitation of airborne leaflets' ineffectiveness on opposing sides with high morale, enemies used this tactic "to cause the men to begin talking to each other about their poor military position, their desire to stay alive for their families' sakes, and the reasonableness of honorable surrender", which often led men to desert.
+According to Noel Monks who was a correspondent for the London Daily Mail, many German soldiers caught US surrender passes which were dropped despite this being punishable by death; 75% of German people, or 11,302 out of 12,000 who had a surrender pass from the US, surrendered in fact.

 One example of German propaganda leaflets which appealed to American troops was one that depicted a passionate kiss between a man and woman.
 The leaflet read: "FAREWELL Remember her last kiss ... ?
 Gee were you happy then ... !
 Together, you spent marvelous times ..., lounging on beaches ..., dancing, enjoying parties galore ..., listening to the tunes of your favorite band ...".
 The leaflet's back side reminds the soldier that his loved one is longing for him and that most of the men he had come with are now dead.
 In comparison, one Allied propaganda leaflet simply showed a picture of a large open field with thousands of German graves.

 James A.C.
 Brown, a Scottish psychiatrist, summed up the WW2 experience with the observation that "Propaganda is successful only when directed at those who are willing to listen, absorb the information, and if possible act on it, and this happens only when the other side is in a condition of lowered morale and is already losing the campaign."